noflo/noflo.github.io/component/_posts/2013-07-12-noflo-couchdb-ReadDocument.md

   * LOG Inherited from LoggingComponent to send log messages for error handling.
   * OUT Created in this class to send whole documents that were read from CouchDB.

+Use this component to read documents out of a CouchDB database.

     class ReadDocument extends CouchDbComponentBase
       constructor: ->